Questions to ask before choosing an e-commerce platform.

 Can any user interface design be used?
 Often e-commerce software restricts the 'look + feel' of a website design.
 Check to see how restrictive the template system is or if you can develop your own template.

-For a more comprehensive list of questions to ask before purchasing e-commerce software, see our 'E-commerce Project Profile: Questions that help define the strategic goals and scope of an e-commerce project'.
+For a more comprehensive list of questions to ask before purchasing e-commerce software, and how to choose the best ecommerce software, see our 'E-commerce Project Profile: Questions that help define the strategic goals and scope of an e-commerce project'.